puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_relationships.markdown

 The order of [resources][] in a Puppet manifest does not matter.
-Puppet assumes that most resources are not related to each other, and will manage the resources in whatever order is most efficient.
+Puppet assumes that most resources are not related to each other and will manage the resources in whatever order is most efficient.

 If a group of resources should be managed in a specific order, you must explicitly declare the relationships.